MikeeI/project-18plus-image-edit/prompts.md

 Pose: Change her stance to kneeling on the floor.
 Her back should be straight, chest presented forward.
 Place her hands on her thighs or behind her back to show helplessness.
 Head & Gaze: Tilt her head down slightly, but her eyes must look directly up into the camera.
 This gaze is essential.
 Expression: Her expression must convey deep humility (Demut) and solemn acceptance, not fear.
 Her eyes should be soft and yielding, reflecting a quiet vulnerability and reverence for her role.
 Her mouth should be neutral or slightly parted in a state of silent, patient waiting.
 Props: Add a simple but tight black leather collar around her neck.
-Optionally, add a leash attached to it, held by someone out of frame.
+Optionally, add a leash attached to it, held by herself.